kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 		**Output** :
 		*greenlight updated to 0.0.1* or *greenlight already on 0.0.1*

-	- greenlight current version is same as new version
+	- greenlight current version is same as new version.

 			$ kob update –environment greenlight –version 0.0.1 **Output** :
 		*greenlight already on 0.0.1*

-	- Update to greenlight version 0.0.2, a version not available in master (dist) repository
+	- Update to greenlight version 0.0.2, a version not available in master (dist) repository.

 			$ kob upgrade –environment greenlight –version 0.0.2 **Output** :